 Unfortunately, not everyone was as enthusiastic.
 After the announcement of Whittaker’s casting, the troll chorus of the internet cleared its throat and burst into whines of the Valkyries.
 Given the sheer sound and fury of their moans, you’d think these oodles of grown adults were upset about a looming Doomsday — not about the casting for an alien on a children’s show.

-One British newspaper, The Sun, chimed in with its own derision of a female Doctor.
-In an editorial, Adam Postans of The Sun wrote, "It is frankly nauseating that the [BBC] should now get on their sci-fi high horse and gallop into Right-Onsville to plonk a woman sheriff in town.”
+The Sun chimed in with its own derision of a female Doctor.
+In an editorial, Adam Postans wrote, "It is frankly nauseating that the [BBC] should now get on their sci-fi high horse and gallop into Right-Onsville to plonk a woman sheriff in town.”

 Along with the editorial, The Sun published nude images from Whittaker's prior acting roles.
 The Daily Mail followed suit, running photos from Whittaker's work in The Smoke and Black Mirror with the headline "Doctor Nude!"